-This proposed Comprehensive Regional Transit Plan will explore options beyond the five-year window of the Transit Study and determine the feasibility of mass transit such as Bus Rapid Transit (BRT) and Light Rail.
+This proposed Comprehensive Regional Rail/Transit Plan will explore options beyond the five-year window of the Transit Study and determine the feasibility of mass transit such as Bus Rapid Transit (BRT) and Light Rail.
 Using results from the Commuter Study and the TRiP 2045 LRTP, it will identify transit corridors and highlight sites for potential transit-oriented development (TOD) opportunities.

-- TRIP 2045 Long-Range Transportation Plan
+- TRiP 2045 Long-Range Transportation Plan

-- Commuter Study
+- Regional Commuter Study as Chapter 7 Congestion Management Plan for TRiP 2045 LRTP

-- 2018 Transit Study
+- 2019 Transit Study

-- Develop Long Range Transit Plan for the Huntsville region - Examine land-use and connectivity near proposed transit centers
+- Ongoing development of Long Range Transit Plan for the Huntsville region - Ongoing examination land-use and connectivity near proposed transit centers and possibilities for rail corridors

-Long Range Transit Plan
+Long Range High Capacity Rail and Transit Plan